Surrey whiteware

-Surrey whiteware or Surrey white ware, is a type of lead-glazed pottery produced in Britain from the 13th to the 16th centuries.
+Surrey whiteware, or Surrey white ware, is a type of lead-glazed pottery produced in England from the 13th to the 16th centuries.
 The white-fired sandy earthenware was produced largely from kilns in Surrey and along the Surrey-Hampshire border.
 Surrey whitewares were the most commonly used pottery in London during the late medieval period.
 There are four classes of Surrey whiteware: Kingston-type, Coarse Border ware, Cheam whiteware and Tudor Green ware.

 History

 Surrey whitewares were in widespread use in London during the late medieval era.
 The pottery was produced from a number of kilns in Surrey and along the Surrey-Hampshire border.
 Three major classifications of Surrey whitewares were identified by archaeologist Clive Orton: Kingston-type ware, Coarse Border ware, and Cheam whiteware.
 Tudor Green ware is now viewed by scholars as a fourth, minor class.
 Surrey whitewares were later separated into two classes: the pottery produced in Cheam, known as "Cheam whiteware", and the pottery produced from kilns in the Surrey-Hampshire border area.
 This second group was referred to as "Coarse Border ware".